Ziya-As/PostgreSQL/postgreSQL.md

 ### Renaming a column

-To rename a column, you use the `ALTER TABLE ...
+To rename a column, we use the `ALTER TABLE ...
 RENAME COLUMN` statement:

 ```sql
 ALTER TABLE table_name